 While in Guate City, my friend pointed out several different women wearing their indigenous attire and told me that they have traditionally been woven by hand.
 She said that more than pieces of garments, the traje is a form of expression.
 With its colors and embroidery, it tells the story of the wearer-such as where they are from and which community they belong to.

-If you are interested in sustainable travel and like to support local businesses, my second travel tip for Guatemala is to purchase a piece of traje during your trip.
+If you are interested in sustainable travel and like to support local businesses, the second of my Guatemala travel tips is to purchase a piece of traje during your trip.
 There are many local merchants that have shops around the country.
 Prices are better in less-touristy towns and can cost much more in Panajachel and Antigua (except La Antigua Galería de Arte).
 The sad truth is that despite the recognition of their history and architectural achievements, the Mayan population still faces discrimination in the country.
 I really wish I’ve learned more Spanish so I could better communicate with a local.

-Guatemala is an affordable country.
+Speaking of Spanish, Guatemala is one of the best places to learn the language.
 The flights to Guate from North America are much cheaper than most other Latin American countries and the cost of living in Guatemala is on the lower end.

 Most cities in Guatemala offer a variety of Spanish courses.
 Guatemalan Spanish, like that in Colombia, has a relatively neutral accent.
 Guatemalans also speak Spanish at a much slower pace than their counterparts.
 Many recommend taking courses for 3-6 hours a day for at least 3 weeks to have a basic understanding of Spanish.
 These courses range between US 90-US 250/week depending on your chosen hours, whether you opt for homestay, and meal options.
 There are numerous social initiatives in Guatemala and many Spanish schools contribute to projects in the local community.

 Due to the natural scenery and nearby activities, Antigua and towns around Lake Atitlan are popular choices for learning Spanish in Guatemala.
-Combined with lots of options and affordable prices, my third tip for Guatemala is to settle here for a few weeks if you intend on learning Spanish!
+Combined with lots of options and affordable prices, one of my Guatemala travel tips is to settle here for a few weeks if you intend on learning Spanish!

 There are a few different forms of ground transportations when traveling Guatemala.
 Chicken buses, local buses, and shuttles are the most popular options.